 Physics Days at Luna Park

-The VCE Physics Days at Luna Park are held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
-In 2022 the dates are March 8th to March 11th.
+The VCE Physics Days at Luna Park are usually held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
+In 2023 the dates are Monday, 6th March and then Weds, 8th to Friday to 10th, March.

-There will be two aerobatic displays in 2022, on Thursday, 10th and Friday, 11th.
+There were two aerobatic displays in 2022.
+Displays have been requested for 2023, but confirmation is not received until a few week before.
 They will be on the St Kilda foreshore nearby at 10:00am.
 This link has information about previous displays and the physics of aerobatics.

 The Luna Park day normally runs from 10:00am until 2:00pm, but will start 30 minutes later if there is an aerobatic display.